YES, YOU CAN STILL GET AFFORDABLE LIFE INSURANCE, EVEN AFTER ANGIOPLASTY, A HEART STENT OR MULTIPLE CARDIAC STENTS.

 Insurance companies will look at the event that led to your angioplasty.
 Was it a preemptive measure-as was the case for President Bush-or was it a heart attack?
 If it was performed as a preventative measure, you could still qualify for standard premiums and classification.

-However, if a heart attack or stroke led to the stent, it will make a life insurance approval more difficult.
+However, if a heart attack or some sort of chest pain led to the stent, it will make life insurance approval more difficult.
 Your case will be rated and priced based on the more serious event.

 Are you living a healthy lifestyle?
 Have you changed your diet and exercise?
 Insurance companies want to know.
 If not, whatever led to the stent in the first place is likely to repeat.

-For many people, the heart stent surgery is a wake up call and they will become healthier in the future because of it.
+For many people, heart stent surgery is a wake-up call and they will become healthier in the future because of it.

-After stent surgery patients are prescribed anti platelet therapy like asparin plus plavix (clopidogrel) or Effient (prasugrel).
+After stent surgery, patients are prescribed anti-platelet therapy like aspirin plus Plavix (clopidogrel) or Effient (prasugrel).
 This treatment can last a few weeks in the case of a metal stent, to more than a year for drug-eluting or coated stents.
-These anti platelet drugs are very important to prevent thrombosis, or blood clots around the stent.
+These anti-platelet drugs are very important to prevent thrombosis or blood clots around the stent.

 Your cardiologist is your lifeline after PCI and they will use various tests to measure your heart function.
 When was your last round of tests?
 What was done?
-Underwriters want to see EKG’s, CAT scans, stress tests, and-most importantly-your echocardiogram results.
+Underwriters want to see EKGs, echocardiograms, nuclear angiograms, stress tests, and most importantly your stress echocardiogram results.

-On those echo tests, ask the doctor about your results for ejection fraction (or EF).
-Your EF measures how much blood is pumped out of the heart with each contraction, and to qualify for a standard rating we will need to see 55% – 69% or so.
+On those echo tests, ask the doctor about your results for left ventricular ejection fraction (or LVEF, or EF).
+Your EF measures how much blood is pumped out of the left side of your heart with each contraction, and to qualify for the best ratings we will need to see 55% – 69% or so.

 Life insurers will ask us this question first.
-In turn, we usually ask you on the first interview when you have a stent.
+In turn, we usually ask you in the first interview when you have a stent.